chaiNNer-org/spandrel/CONTRIBUTING.md

   - `scale`: If your architecture is a super resolution architecture, there should be a `scale`, `upscale`, or `upscale_factor` parameter.
 Use this value.
 If your architecture is not a super resolution architecture, set this value to `1`.
   - `input_channels`: The number of input channels of the architecture.
 Again, there should be a parameter for this.
 Something like `in_nc`, `in_channels`, `inp_channels`.
 If there isn't leave it at 3 for RGB images.
   - `output_channels`: The number of output channels of the architecture.
 Same as for `input_channels`.
 However, if there is no parameter for output channels, but there is one for input channels, just use the parameter for input channels.
 - Set the purpose of the architecture.
-If you have a restoration architecture (e.g. denoising, deblurring, JPEG), set this to "Restoration".
+If you have a restoration architecture (e.g. denoising, deblurring, removing JPEG artifacts), set this to "Restoration".
 If you have a super resolution architecture, set this to "SR" if the scale of the model is >1 and "Restoration" otherwise.
 We consider 1x model for SR architectures (e.g. 1x ESRGAN model) to be restoration models.
 (See DITN example below.)

 In the case of DITN, the filled in template looks like this: